duluca/local-weather-app/README.md

 - Renamed `projects` from `ch2` format to `step2`, so they make sense in the 3rd edition.
 - Replaced tslint with eslint
 - Replaced protractor with cypress for e2e, added tests
-- Plan to move to standalone configuration
+- Moved to Standalone configuration
 - Plan to add @ngrx/component-store example

 ## Angular 13-15